About The Role

 Propulsion Assembly Technician

-The ideal candidate will have an A&P license, plus 1-3 year of experience in aviation, aerospace, or a similar industry.
-Functions performed may include: mechanical assembly, repair, rebuild and/or overhaul (R&O), modification & maintenance, etc.
+The ideal candidate will have industry experience as a propulsion assembly technician or an A&P license with 2+ years of experience in aviation, aerospace, or similar industry performing functions such as; mechanical assembly, repair, rebuild and/or overhaul (R&O), modification & maintenance.

 Required Education & Experience